 Compensation: The amount of your wages taken into account for federal income tax withholding purposes.
 The term "Compensation" includes amounts deferred to a 401(k) plan, a tax deferred annuity plan or to a cafeteria or flexible benefits plan, but excludes any employer contributions to an employee's spending account under the cafeteria or flexible benefits plans.
 Compensation only includes your earnings subsequent to your becoming a Participant in the Plan.
-For the 2017 plan year, Compensation is limited to \$270,000.
-For succeeding plan years, Compensation will be limited as subsequently indexed by the Internal Revenue Service.
+Compensation is limited each year to an amount as indexed by the Internal Revenue Service.
+You can obtain the annual dollar limit by requesting it from your Local Payroll Office.